Four heads are better than three: Introduction

 \begin{theorem} Let $A$ be $\Sigma^0_1$.
 Then there exists a recursively presented torsion group with bounded torsion, whose word problem is Turing equivalent to $A$. \end{theorem}

 The exact types of reduction are that $A$ many-one reduces to the word problem, and the word problem conjunctively reduces to $A$.

 Our recursion-theoretic contributions are of a somewhat technical nature (though not particularly difficult).
-We define a possibly new notion of $\phi$-impredictability (Definition~\ref{def:Impredictable}), which roughly states that a Turing machine can enumerate numbers such that every Turing machine occasionally ``correctly guesses'' whether they are in the language (by halting on them or not), given an oracle for shorter identities.
+We define a possibly new notion called $\phi$-impredictability (Definition~\ref{def:Impredictable}), which roughly states that a Turing machine can enumerate numbers such that every Turing machine occasionally incorrectly guesses (by either halting or not) whether they are in the set, even given an oracle for a prefix of the set.